Celebrating Silver

 London

-faceted octagonal shape with double banded rims, detachable domed pierced cover surmounted by a urn shaped finial, raised on a stepped octagonal shaped footrim, 210g
+faceted octagonal with double banded rims, the detachable domed pierced cover surmounted by an urn-shaped finial, raised on a conforming footrim, 210g

 height: 21cm